scottmk/ti4-reference/snippets/leaders/base/l1z1x-hero.md

 <span style="font-variant:small-caps;">Action</span>:

 Choose 1 system that does not contain other players' ships. you may move your flagship and any number of your dreadnoughts from other systems into the chosen system.
-Then, purge this card.[Note: This can move/carry ground forces and fighters up to capacity, but cannot land them]
+Then, purge this card.

+<sup><sub>Note: This can move/carry ground forces and fighters up to capacity, but cannot land them</sub></sup>